galina0217/APT/README.md

-# Better with Less: Data-Active Pre-training of Graph Neural Networks
+# Better with Less: A Data-Active Perspective on Pre-Training Graph Neural Networks

 ## About

-This project is the implementation of paper "Better with Less: Data-Active Pre-training of Graph Neural Networks"
+This project is the implementation of paper "Better with Less: A Data-Active Perspective on Pre-Training Graph Neural Networks"

 ## Dependencies
 The script has been tested running under Python 3.7.10, with the following packages installed (along with their dependencies):